msoeu/rosie/docs/access.md

 ## Your Rosie Cluster Account

-EECS and ROSIE use a separate account management system than the campus network.
-To request an account, contact the EECS department or the ROSIE SysAdmin.
+Rosie is connected to your campus account.
+The web portal should sign you in with single-signon.
+If you connect with ssh, you will need to enter your password.
+Your account name ***must*** include `@ad.msoe.edu` (e.g. `username@ad.msoe.edu`).

-You will be given a username and a one time password (OTP). **Note: You must log in via shell to reset the OTP before you can use the web portal.**
+**Note: You must log in via shell before you can use the web portal.**

+While you can log in with your campus credentials, you will need access to SLURM in order to run jobs.
+If you have enrolled in a CS course which uses Rosie, you likely already have a SLURM account.
+If not, you can [submit the form](requestaccess.md).

 ## Shell Access